ubccr/coldfront/docs/features/billing.md

 ## Core Models

-- **Invoice** — A bill sent to a responsible owner for a billing period, optionally restricted to a subset of the owner's projects.
+- **Invoice** — A bill sent to a responsible owner for a billing period, optionally restricted to specific billing source types.
 - **Invoice Line Item** — A single row on an invoice: a charge, free allowance, discount, or credit.
 - **Rate** — A per-unit price scoped to a resource (one rate per scope).
-- **Free Allowance** — A quantity of a unit granted free, per owner or per project.
+- **Free Allowance** — A quantity of a unit granted free to an owner, scoped to a single resource.
-- **Discount** — A percentage or flat reduction applied to an invoice.
+- **Discount** — A percentage or flat reduction applied to an invoice, scoped by owner and/or resource (or global).
 - **Unit Format** — The billing dimension: `bytes`, `service_units`,
   `core_hours`, or `per_item`.